How long is the BSN program?

 The program is 128 credits or 32 course units.
 Following the course path at right, the program takes four years.

 How is TCNJ different from programs at other nursing schools?

 TCNJ places emphasis on helping to develop tomorrow’s leaders in the profession of Nursing.
 Our program will not only help you develop excellent technical skills, but it will help you expand your awareness of global health care and the role of Nursing in it.
 We pride ourselves on preparing our graduates to continue setting goals for themselves that will take them on to positions of professional leadership, advanced practice or nursing education.

 TCNJ is very academically demanding.
 However, excellent instruction, student-centered faculty, and plentiful student support services allow us to maintain a very high retention rate.
 Our program requires a rich background in the sciences.
 We challenge our students to build on this background because we believe it is essential in order to empower our graduates not only to succeed in their profession, but also to excel.

 Typical nursing classes range from 15 to 30 students.
 We strive to limit clinical groups to eight students (two fewer than the maximum allowed by state law).

 What options do you offer for distance learning or internet based classes?

 While we currently do not offer distance learning options, we are actively exploring this possibility.
-The School of Nursing at The College of New Jersey places great emphasis on its role in developing a community of nursing professionals.
+We place great emphasis on its role in developing a community of nursing professionals.
 Our challenge is to find ways to present distance learning options while preserving the mentoring and collegial relationships fostered in our curriculum.